Traveling to Italy during Covid-19: What you need to know before you go - KION546

 What’s the Covid-19 situation?

 As the first hit European country, Italy has been through a lot.
 However, a strict lockdown brought things under control and it held out against a second wave for longer than its European neighbors.
 However, cases started rising in September and spiking sharply in October.
-It holds Europe’s second highest death toll (after the UK), with 2.48 million infections and nearly 86,000 deaths as of January 26.
+It holds Europe’s second highest death toll (after the UK), with 2.56 million infections and nearly 89,000 deaths as of February 2.
 On January 13, Health Minister Roberto Speranza warned that the situation was deteriorating nationally, although by January 19, experts were saying that things were looking up, with the Christmas restrictions beginning to show in the caseloads.
-Hard hit Lombardy was downgraded from a red to an orange zone on January 24 — another sign that things are beginning to improve.
+Hard hit Lombardy was downgraded from a red to an orange zone on January 24 and to yellow on February 1, along with most other regions — another sign that things are beginning to improve.

 App Immuni uses Bluetooth to track contact with potential infection.